 We also used to learn from books.
 Writing has also been one of our defining activities as humans.
 They were widespread, translated, re-translated and brought into the classroom to help the students.
 But what did they lack?
-Well, first we could mention the interactivity.
+Well, first we could mention interactivity.
 You had no feedback from books, nor do you have it now.
 The downside?
-Book are boring and they don’t offer any feedback whatsoever.
+Books are boring, and they don’t offer any feedback whatsoever.

 Times have changed.
 Learning has changed.
 Nowadays, with the boom of technology, methods of learning a language have become more diverse.
 While the classic teacher-to-student approach is still the norm, other methods have made their way into our world.
 Technological advancements are now filling the gaps in the regular type of learning.